 Do you have a good relationship with your sisters?

 Just like in the video, my daughters were pretty close in age, just over one year apart.
 When I brought home the little sister, my oldest wanted to hold her.
 I sat her down and let her hold the baby for a little while but when I tried to take her back to change her I was met with a fit.
-The older sister thought I had brought a new kind a baby doll home for her and she wanted to keep it.
+The older sister thought I had brought a new kinda baby doll home for her and she wanted to keep it.
 She would often try to peek into the bassinette and turn it over because she wasn’t quite tall enough.
 Gratefully, I had just taken the baby out before that happened.

 One day while I was cooking, I heard my 2-year-old coming up the hallway saying the baby wanted me.
 Sure enough, she wanted me all right.
 Her big sister had managed to pull her out of the bassinette and was dragging her by the neck up the hallway toward me.
 That was a good scare.
 I made sure we got rid of the bassinette that very day.

 Today those two sisters are pretty close.
-They live many miles apart but call each other often to check in.
+They live many miles apart but call each other often to check-in.
 Nice.

 My Sister Lynne

 My little sister, Lynne, was a chubby rascal.
 Mom put me in charge of getting her into her crib for a nap each day.
-Unfortunately I was a bit short for my age and the crib was tall.
-I didn’t know how to work the sliding side of crib and so tried to bench-press my sister over my head into the crib.
+Unfortunately, I was a bit short for my age and the crib was tall.
+I didn’t know how to work the sliding side of the crib and so tried to bench-press my sister over my head into the crib.
 Sometimes she helped me by grabbing the rail and pulling herself over, but occasionally she was mad at me or didn’t want to nap so she didn’t help at all.
 On those days I found she was heavier being dead weight and impossible to get into her crib by hoisting her over my head.
 I complained to Mom that she was “putting ALL her weight on me.”
 Mom tried logic saying that wasn’t physically possible to weigh more just to frustrate me.
 I’m sure Lynne was smiling behind my back.
-It is funny to think what I must have sounded like to my mother that day.
+It is funny to think about what I must have sounded like to my mother that day.